-This Custard Cream traybake is a must-try recipe!
-It’s sweet, creamy, flavourful and super easy to make.
-It consists of a no-bake biscuit base, a creamy white chocolate fudge layer and of course, extra Custard Cream biscuits on top!
+If you grew up British then you're going to absolutely love this easy Custard Cream traybake!
+It consists of a no-bake condensed milk biscuit base, a creamy white chocolate fudge layer and plenty of extra Custard Cream biscuits on top!

-Custard Creams are a nostalgic treat for many of us in the UK, as are tray bakes, so I just HAD to combine the two!
-This easy dessert has a smooth Custard Cream biscuit base, with white fudge and crunchy biscuits on top.
+Custard Creams are a nostalgic treat for many of us in the UK, as are no-bake tray bakes, so I just HAD to combine the two!
+This easy Custard Cream traybake has a smooth Custard Cream biscuit base, with a layer of white fudge and crunchy biscuits on top.

 What are Custard Creams?